-Does the FDIC insure national banks?
+Does the FDIC insure national banks and federal savings associations?

 All national banks are required to insure customer deposits with insurance from the FDIC.
 At insured banks, the FDIC insures all deposits up to the insurance limit.
 This includes money deposited in the following accounts: